Reviewed by Dr Andre Budihardjo, MM and Physician Ho Li Ying

 When your baby is sleeping or when you have an extra hand, take a calming herbal bath.
 After the bath, use calming essential oils – such as lavender – to help you unwind and alleviate stress.

-Mothers can also experience anxiety due to insufficient breast milk supply.
+Mothers can also experience anxiety due to insufficient breast milk supply or returning to work.
+There are many work from home jobs for moms with babies available.
 To synchronize your milk supply with your baby’s needs, you should breastfeed your baby only when they are hungry.
 Doing so will also enable you to establish intimacy with your baby.

 Giving birth is incredible but can also present many hardships to a new mother.
 Postpartum care is critical to ensure your physical and mental well-being so that you can take good care of yourself and your new baby.
 Follow a plan that focuses on your wellness with your doctor, TCM physician, midwife, or your gynecologist to ensure that you’re prepared for life after childbirth.